GPL-EBih/Fundamental-ML/README.md

 ## Introduction

-The goal of this project is to categorize emotions according to text input.
-To do this, it makes use of a number of machine learning strategies, such as data preprocessing, principal component analysis (PCA) for dimensionality reduction, and model training and evaluation.
+This project aims to classify emotions based on textual input.
+It uses several machine learning techniques, including data preprocessing, principal component analysis (PCA) for dimensionality reduction, and model training and assessment, to achieve this.

 ## Dataset

 The dataset for this project consists of textual data annotated with various emotions, divided into training and test sets for model evaluation.